Andy Warhol (song): Homages

-A riff from "Andy Warhol" (at 0'48") is quoted in Metallica's song Master of Puppets (at 6'19").
+A riff from "Andy Warhol" (at 0:48) is quoted in Metallica's song Master of Puppets (at 6:19).
 It is an homage made by Cliff Burton and Kirk Hammett to whom Bowie was a huge influence.

+Rock band Stone Temple Pilots covered the song in their MTV Unplugged performance in 1993.
+Rachel Stevens' "Funky Dory (song)" was based around the guitar riff from "Andy Warhol" where David Bowie receives a writing credit.
+Funky Dory charted at number 26 in the UK in 2003.